A1nz2802/networking/chapter-6/README.md

 # Configuring Basic Switch Managment

-This lab covers how to secure switch access and configure basic IP connectivity for remote management.
+This chapter covers the following topics:

 * [Securing User Mode and Privileged Mode with Simple Passwords](#securing-user-mode-and-privileged-mode-with-simple-passwords)
 * [Securing User Mode Access with Local Usernames and Passwords](#securing-user-mode-access-with-local-usernames-and-passwords)